 Her current book-in-progress, "Losing the Plot: Film and Feeling in the Modern Novel," studies plot, ambivalence, and normativity in popular film and the modern novel.
 She focuses on the films of Greta Garbo, Marlene Dietrich, Max Ophuls, and the early cinema, as well as the novels of Nella Larsen, Djuna Barnes, and William Faulkner.

 Further investigating the politics of form, her most recent research explores representations of aristocracy and monarchy in novels and cinema of the 19th and 20th centuries.
-Her work has appeared in MFS: Modern Fiction Studies, Modernism/modernity, Modernism/modernity Print Plus, Arizona Quarterly, Public Books, Politics/Letters and elsewhere.
-She is also the coordinator of the PMLA special feature “Cultures of Argument.”
+Her work has appeared or is forthcoming in PMLA, MFS: Modern Fiction Studies, Modernism/modernity, Modernism/modernity Print Plus, Early Popular Visual Culture, Arizona Quarterly, Public Books, Politics/Letters and elsewhere.
+She is also the coeditor of The New Faulkner Studies, forthcoming from Cambridge University Press.

 - 20th-century American literature

 - The Archive